vives-projectweek-2022/SIN-Greenhouse-security-dashboard/README.md

 The best way to interact with this project is to open all folders except node_modules.

-To create a new page to request information from, you need to create a new Javascript file in the folder routes.
+To create a new page to request information from, you need to create a new JavaScript file in the folder routes.
 Then add the necessary links in app.js.

 ## Working with jade